Old German Baptist Brethren: Names

-The Old German Baptist Brethren are historically known as German Baptists in contrast to English Baptists, who have different roots.
-Other names by which they are sometimes identified are Dunkers, Dunkards, Tunkers, and Täufer, all relating to their practice of baptism by immersion.
-Originally known as Neu-Täufer (new Baptists), in America they used the name "German Baptist" and officially adopted the title "German Baptist Brethren" at their Annual Meeting in 1871.
-From their formation in 1881 and until the early 1900s the Old German Baptist Brethren were often referred to as "Old Order German Baptist Brethren".
-There are several different Brethren groups that are not related to the Schwarzenau movement, such as the Plymouth Brethren that arose in England and Ireland early in the 19th century through the labors of Edward Cronin and John Nelson Darby.
-However, the teachings of Darby, called Dispensationalism, have been influential among some in the Old German Baptist Brethren.
+The Old German Baptist Brethren were historically called German Baptists, distinguishing them from English Baptists, who have separate roots.
+They have also been known as Dunkers, Dunkards, Tunkers, and Täufer, all referring to baptism by immersion.
+Originally Neu-Täufer (new Baptists), the American body used the name "German Baptist" and adopted "German Baptist Brethren" at its 1871 Annual Meeting.
+From the 1881 division until the early 1900s the group was often called "Old Order German Baptist Brethren".
+Several unrelated Brethren bodies exist outside the Schwarzenau movement, including the Plymouth Brethren, which arose in England and Ireland in the early 19th century; the dispensationalist teaching of John Nelson Darby has influenced some Old German Baptist Brethren.